PanK0/TalkingChalks/Evaluation/README.md

   * possible drawbacks: queues to pick it up and leave it after the tour, igienic problems due to pandemic

 * **QR code**
-  * need the personal smartphone
+  * needs the personal smartphone
   * more igienic to use
   * distraction given by the smartphone